Sport in England: Athletics

 England does not compete at the Olympic Games.
 Instead English athletes compete as part of Great British team, Team GB.
 London (the Capital of England and the UK) hosted the Summer Olympics in 1908, 1948 and 2012 making it the first city in the world to host the Summer Olympics three times.

 Various athletics events which are individualistic are viewed as popular in England.
 In August 2014 Mo Farah became the most successful athlete in the European Athletics Championships history.

 Squash

 England has produced many squash world number ones, and has been known to dominate the world rankings.

 Badminton

 Badminton is England's most popular racket sport.
 It is an accessible sport where beginners can experience success early through basic rallying, but at the top level it requires high levels of power, agility and endurance.
 Badminton is an Olympic sport and Great Britain achieved medal success in both Sydney 2000 and Athens 2004.
-The All-England Championships takes place in Birmingham every year and attracts all the top players from around the world.
+The All England Open Badminton Championships takes place in Birmingham every year and attracts all the top players from around the world.